DesigningOpenInnovation/Project08/README.md

 Post the offer and browse the offers from other users Apply to requests, sell your dress and buy a new one By giving comments after a purchase you improve the user profiles You can add pictures on your profile to show what kinds of dressess attract your interest

+You can co create your own styles by combining the different items available online.
+Others can comment on your designed outfit.
+It can also have a phot hub where you post pictures of your self in the dresses you bought using this service.

 Give up from old - get a new one!